 - Lifestyle Factors and Stress: Day-to-day stress, suboptimal posture, and repetitive habits (like gum chewing) can create tension in the jaw muscles, heightening the likelihood of TMD.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Marlborough, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our approach to TMD treatment in Marlborough, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 Because each Marlborough, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

 During your initial TMD consultation in Marlborough, MO, a skilled Marlborough, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
 This assessment may include evaluating: